shelleyolivia/learn-tutorials/network-documentation/avalanche/tutorials/making-advanced-e-voting-dapp-avalanche-fuji-using-trufle.md

 </html>
 ```

-* In order to add some design to our basic `HTML` page, we will also be making `index.css` stylesheet file.
-Make a file named `index.css` and the paste the following code inside it.
+* In order to add some design to our basic HTML page, we will also need an `index.css` stylesheet file.
+Make a file named `index.css` with the following code:

 ```css
 #newElectionButton {